AndiDittrich/NodeMCU-Tool/README.md

 **Options**

-* `--optimize` | Remove Comments and empty lines from the file before upload
+* `--optimize` | Remove Comments, Whitespaces and empty lines from the file before upload
 * `--compile`  | Compiles the uploaded .lua file into executable bytecode and removes the source .lua file (performance)

 **Example 1**